simonbs/AppleFeedback/README.md

 # AppleFeedback

-This is a collection of sample projects submitted to [Apple Feedback](https://feedbackassistant.apple.com).
+This is a collection of feedback submitted to [Apple Feedback](https://feedbackassistant.apple.com).